 Obstructions are when a team is impeded by another team.
 This is judged by if a rider from another team inhibits the intended progress of the rider from another team.
 An example would be if the rider has to slow up or change direction due to another team entering their lane.
-Similarly if a rider cannot start the race or leave the line from a change over due to a rider from another team being in their way this is regarded as an obstruction.
 You can only be obstructed in your own lane.
 This applies behind the line as well.
 Trainers of teams can also get their team eliminated for obstructions if they are stood in another team's lane and cause an obstruction for a changeover or correction for a dropped changeover.